dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### New behavior

-Simple join tables containing only two foreign key properties to other tables are now not mapped to explicit entity types, but are instead mapped as a manu-to-many relationship between the two joined tables.
+Simple join tables containing only two foreign key properties to other tables are now not mapped to explicit entity types, but are instead mapped as a many-to-many relationship between the two joined tables.

 #### Why